This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Thinly Slice the Beef: Freeze the steak for about 30 minutes before slicing to make it easier.
+• Thinly Slice the Beef: Freeze the steak for 30 minutes before slicing for easier cutting.

 How To Toast Sesame Seeds